-Notable productions include CLOUDSTREET (toured to London twice, Dublin, Zurich, New York), HAMLET (toured Australia starring Richard Roxburgh), THE DIARY OF A MADMAN ( toured to Moscow, St Petersburg, New York starring Geoffrey Rush), EXIT THE KING (Sydney and Broadway, winning Geoffrey Rush a Tony Award), THE BOOK OF EVERYTHING (toured to New York), THE JUDAS KISS (toured Australia starring Billie Brown in 1999, the West End in 2012 starring Rupert Everett transferring to Brooklyn Academy of Music in New York and returning in 2016 to the Royal Alexandria Theatre in Toronto with Rupert Everett reprising his role), THE SECRET RIVER (2013) adapted for the stage by Andrew Bovell from Kate Grenville’s novel (Sydney Theatre Company in association with The Confederation of Australian International Arts Festivals, Sydney Festival, The Centenary of Canberra, Perth International Arts Festival, return season 2016 Sydney, Melbourne and Brisbane and Adelaide Festival 2017 at The Anstey Quarry and Edinburgh Festival and National Theatre London in 2019), KING LEAR starring Geoffrey Rush, for Sydney Theatre Company in 2015.
-In 2018 Neil will direct the world premiere of David Hare’s new play I’M NOT RUNNING for The Royal National Theatre of London.
+Notable theatre productions include CLOUDSTREET (toured to London twice, Dublin, Zurich, New York), HAMLET (toured Australia starring Richard Roxburgh), THE DIARY OF A MADMAN (toured to Moscow, St Petersburg, New York starring Geoffrey Rush), EXIT THE KING (Sydney and Broadway, winning Geoffrey Rush a Tony Award), THE BOOK OF EVERYTHING (toured to New York), THE JUDAS KISS (toured Australia starring Billie Brown in 1999, the West End in 2012 starring Rupert Everett transferring to Brooklyn Academy of Music in New York and returning in 2016 to the Royal Alexandria Theatre in Toronto with Rupert Everett reprising his role), THE SECRET RIVER (2013) adapted for the stage by Andrew Bovell from Kate Grenville’s novel (Sydney Theatre Company in association with The Confederation of Australian International Arts Festivals, Sydney Festival, The Centenary of Canberra, Perth International Arts Festival, return season 2016 Sydney, Melbourne and Brisbane, Adelaide Festival 2017 at The Anstey Quarry and Edinburgh Festival and National Theatre London in 2019), KING LEAR starring Geoffrey Rush, for Sydney Theatre Company in 2015 and the world premiere of David Hare’s I’M NOT RUNNING for The Royal National Theatre of London (2018).

 Neil has directed for English National Opera, Royal Opera House Covent Garden, Lyric Opera of Chicago, Zurich Opera, Bregenz Festival, Opera Australia, Canadian Opera Company, Welsh National Opera and Houston Grand Opera.
-Premiere productions include FRANKIE & THE EIGHTH WONDER by Alan John; LOVE BURNS by Graeme Koehne and BLISS (Opera Australia and Edinburgh Festival) and HAMLET by Brett Dean (Glyndebourne Festival, 2017 and Adelaide Festival) by Brett Dean.
-Opera highlights include LE NOZZE DE FIGARO by Mozart, ARIADNE AUF NAXOS by Strauss, JENUFA, KATYA KABANOVA, THE MAKROPULOS SECRET & THE CUNNING LITTLE VIXEN by Janacek, THE TURN OF THE SCREW, BILLY BUDD, A MIDSUMMER NIGHT’S DREAM & PETER GRIMES by Britten and DER RING DES NIBELUNGEN by Wagner.
+Premiere productions include FRANKIE and THE EIGHTH WONDER by Alan John; LOVE BURNS by Graeme Koehne, BLISS by Brett Dean (Opera Australia and Edinburgh Festival) and HAMLET by Brett Dean (Glyndebourne Festival, 2017 and Adelaide Festival, 2018).
+Opera highlights include LE NOZZE DE FIGARO by Mozart, ARIADNE AUF NAXOS by Strauss, JENUFA, KATYA KABANOVA, THE MAKROPULOS SECRET and THE CUNNING LITTLE VIXEN by Janacek, THE TURN OF THE SCREW, BILLY BUDD, A MIDSUMMER NIGHT’S DREAM and PETER GRIMES by Britten and DER RING DES NIBELUNGEN by Wagner.